FireflyMigration/firefly-doc/30-Maintaining-the-Migrated-Application/Duplicating controllers/01-Duplicating-a-basic-Controller.md

 Change the class name, in our case from `Totals` to `TotalsNew`

-* Don't forgen to rename the constructor.
+* Don't forget to rename the constructor.

 ```csdiff
 -class Totals : Northwind.BusinessProcessBase